Our commitment: 100 days of clean drinking water for every Santevia MINA Pitcher sold

 Roslin Orphanage in Indonesia

-With the goal of helping communities self-sustain, Santevia donated a rototiller plow to the Roslin Orphanage in West Timor.
+With the goal of helping communities to be self-sustaining, Santevia donated a rototiller plow to the Roslin Orphanage in West Timor.
 This small tool had a big impact and helped the Orphanage not only become self sufficient, but also contribute to the local village by supplying much needed food, farmed at the orphanage.

 Amarok Society Women’s School

 Bangladesh is one of the poorest countries in the world.
 Widows and orphans often end up in the slums and many lose hope.
 Schooling was not available in the slums until a Canadian team from Amorak Society changed this.
 They created schools for women and children and changed peoples lives.
 The Santevia Women’s School opened in February 2013 and within just a few months, mothers learned to read, write, do math, and learn about hygiene and basic living skills.
 The women, many of whom are single moms, spend two hours every day learning and then they each educate five children so they can continue to grow the education of the families living in this slum.
 The schools have become a central part of the slums and have lifted many of the women out of poverty.

 End Polio NOW!

 Santevia Gives Back joined with The Rotary Foundation to fund the End Polio NOW campaign, which strives to end Polio world wide by 2020.
 The Santevia Gives Back funds were matched by the Government of Canada and these funds were multiplied by two by the Gates Foundation.
 We can do powerful things when we work together!